Choti Sarrdaarni: 16 years later

-Param, Karan and Seher grow up.
-Seher befriends Rajveer Singh Babbar, who falls in love with her at first sight but gets heartbroken when she introduces her boyfriend Kunal Malhotra to him and then Seher gets engaged to Kunal.
-However Rajveer's sister Harshdeep, who is Punjab's CM blackmails and kills Kunal.
-Finally later, Seher and Rajveer marry and soon fall in love.
-She then gets pregnant but miscarries.
-Rajveer leaves Harshdeep upon knowing she killed Kunal, and moves to Gill mansion.
-It is revealed that Seher's cousin, Khushi Bajwa was in love with Rajveer 4 years ago, but also has a child Prince whose real father is her friend Avinash Gupta.
+Param, Karan and Seher are grown up.
+Seher bestfriends Rajveer Singh Babbar, who immediately falls in love with her.
+However, Seher is already engaged to her lover, Kunal Malhotra, who is later killed by Rajveer's CM sister, Harshdeep.
+Finally, Seher and Rajveer marry and soon fall in love.
+Rajveer leaves Harshdeep upon knowing she killed Kunal, and moves to the Gill mansion.
+It is revealed that Seher's cousin, Khushi Bajwa loved Rajveer and also had a 4-year-old child named Prince whose real father is her friend Avinash Gupta.
 After Khushi leaves, Seher and Rajveer adopt Prince.

-Kulwant reveals Seher about her illegitimate granddaughter, Mannat Kaur who was left by her due to social fear.
+Kulwant reveals to Seher about her illegitimate granddaughter, Mannat Kaur who was left by her due to social fear.
 Grown up, she now lives in Dalhousie with her mother Harnoor, who later dies after revealing to Mannat about Dhillons.
 Seher decides to get Mannat back.
 Mannat comes across Dolly's grandson, Zorawar Singh Randhawa in Dalhousie, and then arrives in Attari to live with Gills and Dhillons, hiding her identity.
 Later, Kulwant finds Mannat's truth and reunites with her.
 Eventually, Seher and others too find that Mannat is Bittu and Harnoor's daughter.

 Later, Zorawar and Mannat falls in love with each other.
 However, Kulwant decides to get Mannat married to Nirvair and Dolly decides to get Zorawar married to Scarlet.
 However, Kulwant later gives in to Mannat's demands and gets her married to Zorawar.
 The family comes together and clicks a family photo alongside the portrait of Sarab and Meher while Choti Sarrdaarni comes to an end.